alidcastano/alidcastano-jekyll/_treasure-trove/books/calNewport-SoGood.md

 ---

 # !! how do people end up loving what they do?

-# $$ skill trumps passion--let your passion follow you

 ==

 The conventional wisdom on career success - follow your passion - fails to describe how most people actually end up with compelling careers (leads to chronic job shifting and unrelenting angst)

-*Passion is an epiphenomenon of a working life well lived*

-Move your focus away from finding the right work, toward working right, and eventually build a love for what you do.
+Passion is an epiphenomenon of a working life well lived...Move your focus away from finding the right work, toward working right, and eventually build a love for what you do.

 Ira Glass: "In the movies there's this idea that you should just go for your dream, but I don't believe that.
 Things happen in stages.
 It takes time to get good at anything" -- "The key thing is to force yourself through the work, force the skills to come; that's the hardest phase."